When all the varmints of hell and worse are snappin’ at your boot heels, trust the gun that’s shomer shabbos.

 So what’s weird about the west of Merkabah Rider (and that’s Mur-ka-baa Rider)?

 Set in 1879-1882, the series follows The Rider, a Hasidic gunslinger tracking the renegade teacher who betrayed his mystic Jewish order of astral travelers across the demon-haunted Southwest.
 As part of his training and vows, the Rider has given up his true name to prevent his coming under the influence of malevolent spiritual forces.
-He drapes himself in protective talismans and carries a silver and golden gilded Volcanic pistol covered in glyphs and Hebrew symbols, and sometimes wears a pair of blue glass lenses, mystically embossed with Solominic seals that allow him to see into the spirit world.
+He drapes himself in protective talismans and carries a silver and golden gilded Volcanic pistol covered in glyphs and Hebrew symbols.
+At times he, sports a pair of blue glass lenses, mystically embossed with Solominic seals that allow him to see into the spirit world.

 Now, the world of Merkabah Rider is the historical west, and the Rider sometimes bumps into real people.
 He’s met Doc Holiday, Geronimo, and Wyatt Earp’s future wife, to name a few.
-The average joe cowboy doesn’t know jack about angels and demons beyond what the local street preacher rings through his hangover on Sunday mornings.
+The average joe cowboy doesn’t know jack about angels and demons beyond what the local street preacher tries to hammer through his hangover on Sunday morning.

 But the thing about the Merkabah Rider series is, everything’s real.
-Every bump in the night campfire story, every hell and damnation sermon the pulpiteers throw down, and worse things.
-Things people only whisper about.
+Every bump in the night campfire story, every hell and damnation sermon the pulpiteers throw down.
+The Rider tangles with a demonically possessed ex-Confederate sharpshooter, a brothel full of antediluvian succubi, and a gang of half-demon outlaws with an infernal cannon in the course of his adventures.
+But there are worse things out there.
+Things some people only whisper about.
 Terrible, cosmic things.

-If you’ve read any HP Lovecraft, you know what I’m getting at there.
-Things worse than the devil and demons.
-Old things from before the time of Creation.
+If you’ve read any HP Lovecraft, any Ambrose Bierce or Chambers, you know what I’m getting at.
+There are things worse than the mere devil and demons of Horatio’s philosophy.
+Old things from the dark void before God and Creation.

-And though it sounds absurd, it’s played completely straight.
-Like Robert E. Howard’s Solomon Kane meets Joe R. Lansdale’s Dead In The West.
-In fact, although they’re novels, they’re presented as collections of sequential, novella-length ‘episodes’ to evoke the old Zebra and Lancer pulp paperback collections.
+Imagine Robert E. Howard’s Solomon Kane meets Joe R. Lansdale’s Dead In The West.
+Although they’re novels, they’re presented as collections of sequential, novella-length ‘episodes’ to evoke the old Zebra and Lancer pulp paperback collections.

 OK, but what’s with the Judeo-Christian stuff, Ed?